-Article 21.8.
-QUALIFICATIONS OF PANELISTS
+RULE 21.8: QUALIFICATIONS OF PANELISTS

-1. Each Panelist shall:

-(a) have expertise or experience in law, international trade or other matters covered by this Agreement, or in the settlement of disputes arising under international trade agreements;

-(b) be selected strictly on the basis of objectivity, reliability, and sound judgment;

-(c) be independent and not bound to the Parties, nor receive instructions from them;

-(d) comply with the Code of Conduct for Arbitrators set forth in the "Understanding on Rules and Procedures Governing the Settlement of Disputes" of the WTO Agreement (document WT/DSB/RC/1) (3); and

-(e) not have been involved in an alternative dispute resolution procedure referred to in Article 21.5 in relation to the same dispute.
+- 1. Each Panelist shall: - (a) have expertise or experience in law, international trade or other matters covered by this Agreement, or in the settlement of disputes arising under international trade agreements; - (b) be selected strictly on the basis of objectivity, reliability, and sound judgment; - (c) be independent and not bound to the Parties, nor receive instructions from them; - (d) comply with the Code of Conduct for Arbitrators set forth in the "Understanding on Rules and Procedures Governing the Settlement of Disputes" of the WTO Agreement (document WT/DSB/RC/1); and - (e) not have been involved in an alternative dispute resolution procedure referred to in Article 21.5 in relation to the same dispute.

-(3) Without prejudice to the provisions of this subparagraph, the Free Trade Commission shall be empowered to adopt or modify the Code of Conduct as may be necessary to ensure the best performance of the arbitrators,

-Article 21.9.
-MODEL RULES OF PROCEDURE
+ARTICLE 21.9: MODEL RULES OF PROCEDURE